 Buy, Sell or Swap on the Coin Hunter Facebook Group - join the group and post an image of the actual 2008 London Olympic Games of 1908 £2 Coin you would like to swap or sell, or post to ask for this coin and give details of the price you are willing to pay or coins you are willing to swap.

 Join the Coin Hunter community to help complete your coin collection: Join Coin Hunter free and you could find this coin using our online coin checker app.
-Any coins you find and lock, including the 2008 London Olympic Games of 1908 £2 coin can be yours for face value.
+Any coins you find and lock, including the 2008 London Olympic Games of 1908 £2 coin can be yours.

 Find out which other £2 coins are rare or valuable, visit the Coin Checker page to learn more about UK coins in circulation.